emarteca/emarteca.github.io/_publications/ecoop19.pdf.md

 ---
 title: "Reasoning About Foreign Function Interfaces Without Modelling the Foreign Languages"
 collection: publications
-Email me if you would like a pdf of any of the papers behind paywalls.
 excerpt: 'Introducing nondeterministic semantics to allow us some metatheory in a well typed language with a foreign function interface, without requiring the full semantics of the foreign language.'
 date: 2019-07-13
 venue: 'ECOOP'